-The back-end was coded in NodeJS and MongoDB was used as the database for the application.
-The Admin was provided with an intuitive dashboard to manipulate the data displayed on the application.
+The backend was coded in NodeJS with MongoDB as the database for the application.
+The admin was provided with an intuitive dashboard to manipulate the data displayed on the application.

-With the Initial Alpha Release to a closed group, bug reporting was a pain for the users since they had to redo their actions hoping that they can re-create the bug and then send us the log files.
-Teaching them how to send us the log files which involved using adb was not an easy task and neither was it convenient.
-In a search for a solution to make this easier, we encountered a library by Ereza ( Shout out to this awesome guy ) which displayed a custom activity on crash from which the user could with a click of a button just report us the issue with the complete log.
-We could’ve integrated Firebase Crashlytics to the application but this made more sense to us as the user was shown a custom configurable screen which made the UX just a tad bit better.
+With the Alpha Release to a closed group, bug reporting was difficult for users since they had to redo their actions to re-create the bug and then send the log files.
+Teaching them how to send the log files using ADB was an arduous process.
+In a search for a solution, we encountered a Library by Ereza which displayed a custom activity on the crash from which the user could report the issue with a complete log with just a click of a button.
+The user was shown a custom configurable screen which made the UX relatively better than if Firebase Crashlytics.

-The Application went through many design Iterations from the Alpha and Beta Release to several updates to the production release to finally adopting to the material design standards with a simple and clean UI.
+The application went through many design iterations from the Alpha and Beta release to the production release, finally adopting the material design standards with a simple and clean UI.

 The application cannot be downloaded anymore and is no longer maintained as it was a small-scale project, shut down eventually due to high server costs and the number of daily active users on the platform increasing day-by-day after the 2-month mark post-production roll-out.
 We migrated from AWS to Aruba Cloud overnight and eventually released a Donate application to keep it afloat.
 The installs and earnings from that application were not sufficient to maintain the overhead operational costs.